Rafael-Ramosc/menu-control/README.md

-# User Management System
+# Menu control

 This is a simple user management system developed in Rust.
-The project allows you to create new users, list existing users, and manage user preferences.
+The project allows you to create new users, list existing users, and manage user preferences.I found myself pondering about menu systems and their implementation.
+This curiosity, combined with my desire to start a new project, led to the creation of Menu Control.

-## Features
+## Key Features:

+- Interactive command-line interface with colored output
+- Data persistence using JSON
-- Create new users
+- Create and manage user profiles
 - List existing users
-- Manage user preferences
+- Customize user preferences
-- Store user data in JSON format

-## Requirements

-- Rust (2021 edition)
-- Cargo
+This project serves as a playground for exploring Rust's capabilities in creating interactive console applications.

 ## Dependencies

 The project uses the following libraries:

+- `crossterm` (0.27.0): For terminal manipulation
 - `colored` (2.1.0): For coloring console output
 - `serde_json` (1.0.118): For JSON serialization and deserialization
 - `serde` (1.0): For deriving serialization/deserialization implementations